sourcefrog/cargo-mutants/DESIGN.md

 progress bars.
 The interface to the `console` and `indicatif` crates is localized here.

 `mutate.rs` -- different types of mutations we can apply.
-Also, the interface to the `syn` crate's AST, but that should split out.

 `outcome.rs` -- the result of running a single test or build.